thundra-io/thundra-agent-nodejs/README.md

 In increasing precedence: **`trace`**, **`debug`**, **`info`**, **`warn`**, **`error`**, **`fatal`**.

-You can set the log level by setting the environment variable `thundra_log_logLevel` to one of the following:
+You can set the log level by setting the environment variable `THUNDRA_AGENT_LOG_LOGLEVEL` to one of the following:
 * `trace`
 * `debug`
 * `info`